GswapG/Compiler-CSN352/README.md

 - Python
 - PLY (Python Lex-Yacc)
 - Graphviz
+- Rich (For Pretty Tables)
+- CryptoHash (Used to generate hashes for stress testing)
 - Optional: PyPy3 for JIT (Useful for large or many files)

 ## Known Issues and Contributions